mymaloney/Solarus_Classic/README.txt

-CREDITS:
+FULL CREDITS:
+The author credited on each individual sheet is the author of at least one sprite on the sheet.
+All sprites are derivatives by myself or are original creations of my own.

+Breandan Maloney:
+Maloney#6724 on Discord

 Tiles in dungeon.png and NPC's in npc.png by Jerom: jerom-bd.blogspot.com

-Solarus Logo by Alex Gleason
+Solarus Logo and animals in animals.png by Alex Gleason: voadi.com

 Tiles in dungeon.png by Diarandor